logo for better-photographs.com

 Final thought - "Don't be misled by the MegaPixel Race".
 All of today's digital cameras have enough pixels to produce superb photographs.

-To recall the favourite saying in the TV comedy series "The Rag Trade" - or those of us who remember it.
+To recall the favourite saying in the TV comedy series "The Rag Trade" - for those of us who remember it - Never mind the Quality, feel the Width; or in this case -

 "Never mind the pixels, feel the glass."